Single-Period Floquet Control of Bosonic Codes with Quantum Lattice Gates

 In \figref{fig:figure1}, we illustrate the workflow for preparing arbitrary target states $\ket{\psi_{\rm tar}}$ from the vacuum $\ket{\psi_0}=\ket{0}$ using QLGs.
 Starting from a randomly chosen nonclassical state, with its Wigner function shown in Fig.~\figpanel{fig:figure1}{a}, we first construct the target unitary $\hat{U}_{\rm tar}$ using the unitary-construction scheme, cf. Eq.~\eqref{eq:unitary learning}, with arbitrary high fidelity $\mathcal{F} = |\bra{\psi_{\rm tar}} \hat{U}_{\rm tar} |\psi_0\rangle|^2$ (limited only by the machine precision in our simulation)~\cite{SM}.
 The corresponding target Hamiltonian obtained via $\hat{H}_{\rm tar} = i\lambda\log(\hat{U}_{\rm tar}) \equiv \sum_{n,m}h_{n,m}\ket{n}\bra{m}$ is visualized in Fig.~\figpanel{fig:figure1}{b}.
 Next, from the NcFT representation of $\hat{H}_{\rm tar}$, cf. Eq.~(\ref{eq-HTxp}-\ref{eq:exp-cos}), we deterministically obtain the time-dependent driving amplitude and phase $A(k,\tau)$ and $\phi(k,\tau)$, as shown in Fig.~\figpanel{fig:figure1}{c}.
 Finally, the driving potential is decomposed into a sequence of QLG operations given by Eq.~(\ref{eq:Trotter_error}).
 Figure~\figpanel{fig:figure1}{d} shows how the state-preparation fidelity depends on the discretization parameters \(\{N_t, N_k\}\).
-For the example shown, our approach prepares the target states with fidelity $\gtrsim 0.99$ using $N_t=2^6$, $N_k=40$ and a photon-number cutoff $N_p=15$.
-As Fig.~\figpanel{fig:figure1}{d} also shows that the Trotter error associated with $N_k$ is less pronounced than the error from the time slicing $N_t$, we vary $N_t$ while holding $N_k$ fixed for subsequent benchmarks.
-Note that the entire preparation is completed within a single Floquet period, indicating that our approach is at least three orders of magnitude faster than the adiabatic ramp method~\cite{Arne2024AR,guo2024prl,LZGuo2025CP}.
+For the example shown, our approach prepares the target states with fidelity $\gtrsim 0.99$ using $N_t=2^6$, $N_k=40$ and $d=15$.
+Moreover, Fig.~\figpanel{fig:figure1}{d} shows that the Trotter error associated with $N_k$ is less pronounced than the error from the time slicing $N_t$, we vary $N_t$ while holding $N_k$ fixed for subsequent benchmarks.
+Note that the entire preparation is completed within a single Floquet period, indicating that our approach is at least three orders of magnitude faster than the adiabatic ramp method~\cite{gkp2024prl,guo2024prl,LZGuo2025CP}. {A detailed comparison of our method with previous protocols is provided in the End Matter.}